Bookrage001/osc/resources/docs/editing-sessions.md

 # Editing sessions

 The session editor can be enabled from the sidepanel.
-Once enabled, clicking on a widget will make it the *selected widget*, adding a fancy dashed blue border to it.
+Once enabled, clicking on a widget will make it the *selected widget*.

 ## Root panel